-The Territory-wide System Assessment this year consisted of written assessments on Chinese Language, English Language and Mathematics, oral assessments of Chinese Language and English Language and Chinese audio-visual (CAV) assessments on Chinese Language respectively under the Tryout Study at P.3 level and at S.3 level.
+The Territory-wide System Assessment this year consisted of written assessments on Chinese Language, English Language and Mathematics, oral assessments of Chinese Language and English Language and Chinese audio-visual (CAV) assessments on Chinese Language respectively under the 2017 Research Study at P.3 level as well as at P.6 level and at S.3 level.
+A total of 510 primary schools and 447 secondary schools participated, with a total of about 152,000 students taking part.